-- Only Eat Sustainable Seafood.
-Do not eat farmed Salmon, only purchase Ocean Wise Seafood.
-Learn more at https://ocean.org/
+- Only eat sustainable seafood.
+Do not eat farmed salmon, only purchase Ocean Wise seafood.
+Learn more at ocean.org

-- Limit Pollutants, by reducing toxic chemicals we use in our household & especially ones we flush down the drains, we can help reduce the toxins found in the oceans.
-Try to use as many Green products as possible.
+- Limit pollutants.
+By reducing the toxic chemicals we use in our household & especially ones we flush down the drains, we can help reduce the toxins found in the oceans.
+Try to use as many green/biodegradable products as possible.